 Notice that I use the words straw bale design in the title.
 That’s because good design alone is not enough.
 You have to incorporate all of the details that are specific to straw bale construction in your design to make it work.
 I see people design their homes either by themselves or with the help […]

-If you live in a coastal area or mountain region, you probably have more experience with big wind gusts than someone living in a quiet little valley (except for those screamers that whip down the valley from time to time).
-The point is that wind is different wherever you go and building codes reflect those […]
+If you live in a coastal area or mountain region, you have to make sure your house is designed for handling high winds.
+You likely have more experience with big wind gusts than someone living in a quiet little valley (except for those screamers that whip down the valley from time to time).
+The point […]

 When most people think of niche in straw bale walls, they picture the flat bottom, arched top nook with a statue or flower pot in it.
 I love that look myself and have made many of them.
-Recently, I had a workshop host who wanted something sweeter in their bedroom.
-The heart niche was the […]
+Recently, I had a workshop host who wanted something sweeter in their bedroom: a niche of a different […]

 Many people have recently asked me about landscape walls.
 As a result of those inquiries, I’ve drawn up a cross section of a landscape wall and rubble trench foundation for you to check out below.
 This is a basic design that can be used in most locations.
 Some building departments allow for rubble trench foundations […]